event4u-app/data-helpers/docs/template-expressions.md

 ---

-## Wildcard WHERE Clauses
+## Wildcard WHERE and ORDER BY Clauses

-Filter wildcard arrays using Laravel Query Builder-style WHERE clauses with AND/OR logic.
+Filter and sort wildcard arrays using Laravel Query Builder-style WHERE and ORDER BY clauses.

+### WHERE Clauses

-### Basic WHERE Clause
+#### Basic WHERE Clause

 Filter items before mapping: